 Manny Mota never seemed to age.
 “He’s scary,” said Steve Garvey, his teammate with the Los Angeles Dodgers.
-“I wish just one spring he would show up with one gray hair.”
-That was in June 1979, a couple of months before the Dominican set the career record for pinch hits.
+“I wish just one spring he would show up with one gray hair.”1 That was in June 1979, a couple of months before the Dominican set the career record for pinch hits.
 Mota wound up with 150 of them, a mark that stood until Lenny Harris surpassed it in 2001.
-Manny was a superb contact hitter with a .304 lifetime average.
+Mota was a superb contact hitter with a .304 lifetime average.
 Writers and announcers loved to come up with analogies about how he could deliver at any time under any conditions.
-The pithiest might have been from Jim Murray of the Los Angeles Times: “He could get wood on a bullet.”
+The pithiest might have been from Jim Murray of the Los Angeles Times: “He could get wood on a bullet.”2

-The outfielder also played 20 seasons in the Dominican Winter League, tied for the most in the league’s history -- it would have been more except for political turmoil in his homeland.
+The outfielder also played 20 seasons in the Dominican Winter League, tied for the most in the league’s history — it would have been more except for political turmoil in his homeland.
 He is the all-time leader there in batting average at .333.
 He was also a successful manager at home.
-If Tom Lasorda hadn’t been so entrenched with the Dodgers, and if Manny weren’t such a loyal organization man, it would have been interesting to see what this quiet, humble, and remarkably gracious man could have done as a big-league skipper.
+If Tom Lasorda hadn’t been so entrenched with the Dodgers, and if Mota weren’t such a loyal organization man, it would have been interesting to see what this quiet, humble, and remarkably gracious man could have done as a big-league skipper.

 Manuel Rafael Mota Gerónimo was the sixth of eight children in a blended family.
 His mother, Fredesvinda Gerónimo, had four children with her first husband, a man named Pena.
 Manny’s half-brothers and half-sisters were named Darío, Odilia, Luisa, and Adriana.
 Fredesvinda then had four children with Andrés Mota: another boy named Andrés, then two more girls after Manny named Bárbara and Josefina.